-This recipe for a homemade classic beef lasagne recipe is made up of layers of rich meat and tomato sauce, cheesy sauce and pasta sheets.
+This homemade classic beef lasagne recipe is made up of layers of rich meat and tomato sauce, cheesy sauce and pasta sheets.
 There's nothing quite like a lasagne made from scratch!

 For me that can mean a sausage and bean stew on a Sunday night, an easy beef stroganoff slowly cooked on a Saturday afternoon or a hearty chicken and vegetable soup to use up leftovers from a roast dinner.